-The Financial Aid Office is located at the Richland Campus and is open from 8:00 a.m. to 5:00 p.m., Monday through Friday, with extended hours on Monday and Thursday until 7:00 p.m.
-Regardless of income, all students are strongly encouraged to apply for grants and scholarships.
+The Financial Aid Office is located at the Richland Campus and is open from 8:00 a.m. to 5:00 p.m., Monday through Friday, with extended hours on Monday until 7:00 p.m.
+Regardless of income, all students are strongly encouraged to apply for financial aid.